laiudm/ZAP/README.txt

 Features:
 - Supports v4 ARM instructions.
 - Supports v1 Thumb instructions.

-Assumes a dual ported unified cache with write-through (somewhat similar to ARM720T).
-The cache itself is not included but may be attached.
+- A CP15 interface is provided for attaching MMU/Write buffer/cache (not included).

 Current limitations :
 - In Alpha stage of development.
 Very experimental and buggy at the moment.
-- No long multiply/long MAC.
+- No long multiply, long MAC, LDC, STC, CDP.
 - No branch prediction.
 - No MMU included but may be attached.
 - No cache included but may be attached.

+A simple dual port cache model is provided in testbench/cache.v for simulation purposes.

 To run sample code...
 1. Enter /debug.
 Make sure you set $ZAP_HOME to the root directory of the project.
-2. Write some assembly code in prog.s
+2. Write some assembly code in prog.s.
-3. Run 'perl ../sw/do_it.pl prog.s'
+3. Run 'perl ../sw/do_it.pl prog.s'.
+This will generate prog.v
 4. Run 'iverilog -f files.list ../testbench/*.v -gstrict-ca-eval -g2005 -DSIM'
 5. View zap.vcd
 -------------------------------------------------------------------------------